-But Bonnie created miracles.
-She didn’t just learn to walk again; she became an athlete.
+But she created miracles.
+She didn’t just learn to walk again, she became an athlete.
 She went on to become the first African American to win a medal in skiing at the Winter Paralympics though she lived in San Diego, where there is no snow.

-Naturally, the question Bonnie gets asked often is, “How can I become motivated to be like you?”
+Naturally, the question Bonnie gets asked often is, “How can I be resilient like you?”
 This question plagues everyone’s mind, including yours.
 And mine.

-Your start doing something you enjoy, but give up when you must carry on.
-You reach for your smartphone during crucial moments of deep work, when you must block out distractions.
-You feel like you suck, like you’re incapable of doing anything right.
+You give up on something you enjoy when you must carry on.
+You touch your smartphone during crucial moments of deep work when you must block out distractions.
+Then you feel like you suck.

 Don’t be so hard on yourself.
-Most people feel like you do.
-But that doesn’t mean you must resign yourself to this condition forever.
+Most people on planet Earth feel like that.
+But it doesn’t mean you must resign yourself to this condition forever.

 The 2 Forms of Motivation

 There’s just one small problem.
 Extrinsic motivation depends on sources outside your locus of control.
-When you rely too much on others, you lose out.
+Depend on it too much and you lose out.

 If your fitness partner calls in sick, you don’t go for a walk.
 If you don’t spend an hour reading articles, you don’t feel motivated enough to work.
-If someone doesn’t criticize your lethargy, you don’t adhere to deadlines.
+If someone doesn’t criticize your lethargy, you fail to meet deadlines.

 Intrinsic motivation, on the other hand, emerges from within you.
-It’s synonymous with self motivation.
 It comes when you decide to take action.
-Conversely, the higher your motivation, the more action you take.
-Sounds like a paradox, doesn’t it?

 Intrinsic motivation doesn’t appear by magic.
 Nor are people born with it.
 It comes when, in Jack London’s words, “[people] go after it with a bat.”
 Intrinsic motivation comes from resilience.

 Don’t train yourself to stay motivated.
-That’s impossible.
-Instead, train yourself to become resilient — to be able to withstand or recover quickly from difficult situations.
+Instead, train yourself to become resilient — to recover quickly from difficult situations.

-Here are 7 ways to develop resilience which will last you a lifetime.
+Here are 5 ways to develop resilience that will last you a lifetime.

 1. Don’t Chase A Goal

-If you walk regularly for a month, you’ll lose 5 pounds.
-To drop 25 pounds, you must walk regularly for the next 5 months.
-Sounds daunting already, doesn’t it?
-5 months in a world where our attention span is less than 8 seconds, is an eternity!
+If you walk regularly for the next month, you’ll lose 5 pounds.
+To drop 25 pounds, you must walk regularly for the next 3–4 months.
+Sounds daunting already right?
+4 months in a world where our attention span is less than 8 seconds, is an eternity!

-If you work hard now, you might get a good salary increment at the end of the year.
-But for that, you must put up with commuting, office politics and dreaded work, for over a year.
+If you work hard, you might get a good salary increment at the end of the year.
+But you must put up with commuting, office politics and more for over a year.
 Can you stay motivated for that long?

-The more you worry about your paycheck, your job title, about what people will think of you, about how proud your parents will be, the less you will focus on what’s at hand. – Nicolas Cole
+The more you worry about your money, designation and what people will think, the more you compromise on what’s at hand.

 2. Ask Yourself One Question